 - This projector provides a Child Lock function to prevent children from accidentally turning the power on and a Control Panel Lock function to prevent accidental operations and so on.
-Setting - Child Lock/Control Panel Lock p.70 - When using at an altitude of 1500 m or more, set High Altitude Mode to On.
-Extended Operation High Altitude Mode p.73 - This projector provides an Auto Setup function to automatically select the optimum settings when the input signal for the connected computer image changes.
-Signal Auto Setup p.68 - This projector comes with a Trigger out port to communicate the current status of the projector's power (on/off) to external devices.
+Settings Lock Setting Child Lock/Control Panel Lock p.79 - When using at an altitude of 1500 m or more, set High Altitude Mode to On.
+Settings Operation -High Altitude Mode p.79 - This projector provides an Auto Setup function to automatically select the optimum settings when the input signal for the connected computer image changes.
+Signal Auto Setup p.77 - This projector comes with a Trigger Out port to communicate the current status of the projector's power (on/off) to external devices.
 When using this function, set Trigger Out.
-Extended - Operation -Trigger Out p.73
+Settings Operation Trigger Out p.79 - Do not attach the lens cap during projection. - If the projector is suspended from a ceiling, after removing the lens cap, make sure you keep it in a safe place as you will need to attach it when transporting the projector.